Freelancers

 Self-employedStartupSwitzerlandStatus

 Every year, thousands of people in Switzerland take the leap and start working on their own.
+Self-employment represents a significant share of the active population in Switzerland.
 Whether you are a developer, graphic designer, consultant, plumber, or coach, self-employed status offers unparalleled professional freedom.
 But this freedom comes with administrative procedures that must be mastered to get off to a solid start.

 This guide details every step of the process, from initial reflection through to your first invoice.
 Follow it step by step to avoid the most common mistakes and launch your business with confidence.